IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/governance.md

 # Versioning and Backward Compatibility
 Each release of our data model follows **semantic versioning**, clearly differentiating between major, minor, and patch updates to ensure transparency and consistency in how changes are communicated.

-While we place strong emphasis on maintaining backward compatibility to promote system stability and interoperability, there are instances where breaking changes are necessary to support innovation or correct fundamental issues.
+While we place strong emphasis on maintaining backward compatibility to promote system stability and interoperability, there are instances where **breaking changes** are necessary to support innovation or correct fundamental issues.

+A **breaking change** can be:

+- Addition of new **mandatory** data properties or objects, usually requirements coming from business processes or regulatory changes
+- Removal of **mandatory** data properties or objects, usually coming from simplification of the Data Model, changes on the best practices
+- Change of an object's name

+!!! note
+    When data properties or objects are removed, they are actually set as **deprecated** and could still be used, however they are permanently deleted when next **major version** is released.

 Whenever a breaking change is introduced, it is accompanied by an increment in the **major version** number and the creation of a **new namespace** within the cargo ontology.
 For example, a breaking change would shift the version to 4 and introduce a corresponding namespace such as `http://onerecord.iata.org/ns/2025/cargo`.